joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 ### `render`

-`render` should return an Om or React component.
+`render` should return an Om Next or React component.
 In our case we return a `div`.
 Components are usually constructed from two or more arguments.
 The first argument will be `props` - the properties that will customize the component in some way.
-The remaining arguments will be `children` - the components should should be rendered the parent component you are currently rendering.
+The remaining arguments will be `children`, the sub-components hosted by this node.

 > **Note**: For a more detailed list of React methods that components
 > may implement please refer to the